 There are also 80 GPU nodes, with total of 320 GPUs.
 This partition is suitable for all kinds workloads capable of utilizing GPUs, even heavy AI models that span multiple nodes.

-The Mahti supercomputer, Atos BullSequana XH2000 system based on AMD CPUs, will be launched in August, 2020.
+The Mahti supercomputer, Atos BullSequana XH2000 system based on AMD CPUs, was launched on August 26, 2020.
 Mahti is designed for massively parallel jobs requiring high floating point performance and a fast interconnect.
 The system has in total 1404 nodes equipped with powerful AMD Rome CPUs.
 These are connected with a fast interconnect, allowing jobs to scale across the full system.
 In Mahti user reserves full nodes so that the jobs can extract full performance from each node.
 Mahti is in particular geared towards medium to large scale simulations requiring Petaflops of compute power.
 Also smaller parellel workloads that are able to use full nodes efficiently can utilize Mahti.

 The Quantum Learning Machine